nobrainer-web/silverstripe-bilinfo/README.md

 Then you would use `GetSinceDaysDataTask` every hour or so, to get latest updated API data.
 The `?sincedays` param is by default set 1.

 ### Deletion
-No listings will every be automatically deleted from the database.
+No listings will ever be automatically deleted from the database.
 They will only be marked with `ExternalDeletedDate`.

 This would give you the power to decide for yourself how long you want to keep deleted (sold listings) data.